GrinonBarrett/Taksidos/Core Rules/Magic/Spells.md

 If the caster is larger or smaller than Medium, adjust the size of the barrier accordingly.

-The DV of the save is equal to double the spell's tier + the number os size classes above diminutive of the caster + the spell-check's points of success.
+The DV of the save is equal to double the spell's tier + the number of size classes above diminutive of the caster + the spell-check's points of success.

 **At Higher Tiers**: As seen above, a higher tier provides several benefits.